keep-starknet-strange/raito/README.md

 This will compile all the components.

-### Testing

 ```bash
 scarb test
 ```

-This will run the test-suite for all op-codes, integration, and test Bitcoin Scripts.
+This will run the test-suite.

 ## References